stefonrose/Disnake-Wavelink/README.rst

     :alt: Maintenance

-Wavelink is a robust and powerful Lavalink wrapper for `Discord.py <https://github.com/Rapptz/discord.py>`_ and certain supported forks.
-Wavelink features a fully asynchronous API that's intuitive and easy to use with built in Spotify Support and Node Pool Balancing.
+This is a Wavelink fork to use with Disnake!

 Documentation
 ---------------------------